Aditya-Attrish/flask-blog/README.md

 # Blog using flash
-## I made for purpose of learning.
+I made for purpose of learning.
-1. I learnt flash and SQLAlchemy.
-2. I learnt boostrap that is CSS framework.
-3. I learnt image uploader.